-- Rule of Three: "I have come to the conclusion that one useless man is called a disgrace, that two are called a law firm, and three or more become a Congress!!"
+- "I have come to the conclusion that one useless man is called a disgrace, that two are called a law firm, and three or more become a Congress!!"

 - Running Gag: Several, with different scopes: John Adam's being obnoxious and disliked being the most obvious — and, like many of the others, historically accurate.